mrdaemon/exosphere/docs/source/providers.rst

 and answer any prompts that may appear.

 Once that is done, you should be able to run Exosphere commands without issues.

+Note that we consider having to do this a bug, and would appreciate if you could `file a bug report`_.

 FreeBSD (Pkg)
 -------------